 Or The Eclipse of the Phillips Curve in America By Dan Steinbock While the Fed’s continued tightening may suppress growth in emerging economies, US labor market may not be as strong as recent reports suggest.
 US experienced strong job growth in June,

 By Dan Steinbock In the foreseeable future, the Trump administration will be constrained by the special counsel’s Russia investigation.
-How will it impact the White House’s relations with China?
-It was a strange month.
-First, the Department of Justice (DOJ) dismissed
+How will it impact the White House’s

 By Dan Steinbock Washington is planning to extend sanctions against Russia, once again.
 Meanwhile, the Trump administration is getting ready to cope with a special counsel’s

 By Walter C. Clemens, Jr. The ever-increasing tension between the United States and North Korea is a concern for the whole world.
 In this article, Walter Clemens elaborates on the past and hopefully future negotiations between the two nuclear-armed states.

 By Sarita D. Jackson Current US protectionist policy proposals respond to the idea that international trade harms the manufacturing sector.
 Such a response ignores the positive role that trade agreements and other special trade programs play in actually